mono/website/docs/advanced/checked-build.md

 ### Adding a new mode

-To add a new mode, add a new check to the `with-checked-build` definition in `configure.ac` and a new value to the `MonoCheckMode` enum.
+To add a new mode, add a new check to the `enable-checked-build` definition in `configure.ac` and a new value to the `MonoCheckMode` enum.

 ### Adding `gc` asserts